geoffrey-kleinberg/recombination_model/README.md

 ## How To Use

+### Set-up

+When you first clone the repo, run the following commands in your terminal from this directory.

+`python3 -m venv .venv`
+`source .venv/bin/activate`
+`pip install -r requirements.txt`

 ### To run 1 data set

 Create a file of the binarized DNA sequences, with one observed